PAA e-mail lists--Don't send attachments; put them on web site instead

 So, do this instead:

-1. Make sure the file is in a format that everyone can open.
+2. If the information has to be in a separate file, make sure the file is in a format that everyone can open.
 This means it's best to avoid proprietary formats (for Microsoft MS Word, Excel, Powerpoint, or Adobe Illustrator, etc.), or other formats that require a program that not everyone may have and which require non-free programs to open.
 RTF (interchange format) is best for formatted word processing documents that someone may need to edit.
 PDF (Portable Document Format) is best for formatted documents that don't need to be edited.
 MP3 is best for audio files.
 GIF is best for photos and similar graphics.
 If you aren't sure, or need help converting a file to a different format, send a message to our web team at and ask.

 2. Run a virus check on the file with your favorite virus checker, to make sure it's not going to infect other people's computers.
 This is especially important if you got it in an e-mail from someone else.